 Women entrepreneurs operating micro, small and medium enterprises (MSMEs) in developing and emerging markets are chronically underserved financially.
 Research shows that women-owned businesses represent more than 30% of registered businesses worldwide, yet only 10% of women entrepreneurs have access to the capital they need to grow their businesses.

-Needs Assessment: Researching Barriers to Growth Among Women Entrepreneurs in Nigeria
+Needs Assessment: Researching Barriers to Growth Among Women Entrepreneurs in Africa

 During the first phase of the project, Emerging360 designed and managed a detailed needs assessment, researching the needs of women owners of small businesses in Nigeria and their barriers to growth and finance.
 Research concluded that the target population requires greater understanding of a number of key finance-related topics if they are to better manage and grow their businesses.
 Focus areas include improved skills in undertaking market analysis, developing a formal business position, assessing your business’s financial health, determining financial needs, choosing financial products, understanding loan processes and requirements, and managing debt.

 The Project: A Unique Blended Learning Curriculum and Robust LMS Platform